NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 6) Jerry Jones, Dallas Cowboys

-Jones bought the Cowboys in 1989 for $150 million.
-Today, the franchise is valued at roughly $9 billion, making it the most valuable sports team in the world.
-Over the past three decades, Jones has become one of the most influential, and polarizing, figures in professional sports.
+Jones purchased the Dallas Cowboys in 1989 for $150 million.
+Today, the franchise is valued at approximately $9 billion, making it the most valuable sports team in the world.
+Over the past three decades, Jones has become one of the most influential — and polarizing — figures in professional sports.

 Net worth: $19.5 billion